oferei/json-gate/README.md

 Alternatively _items_ may be an array of schemas.
 In this case each position in the instance array must conform to the schema in the corresponding position for this array.
-Additional items are allowed, disallowed, or constrained by the _additionalItems_ attribute.
+This is called tuple typing.
+When used, additional items are allowed, disallowed, or constrained by the _additionalItems_ attribute.

 ### additionalItems

-Applies only to instances of type 'array'.
+Applies only to instances of type 'array', and only together with the _items_ attribute.

-TBD
+If the _items_ attribute is an array of schemas (tuple typing) then _additionalItems_ dictates the behavior when the instance array is longer than _items_.

+_additionalItems_ may be a schema, in which case all the additional items must be valid according to the schema.

+Alternatively it may be false.
+In this case additional items are not allowed.

+The default is an empty schema, which allows additional items of any type.

 ### minItems

 Applies only to instances of type 'array'.

-TBD
+Defines the minimum number of values in an array.

 ### maxItems

 Applies only to instances of type 'array'.

-TBD
+Defines the maximum number of values in an array.

 ### uniqueItems

 Applies only to instances of type 'array'.

+This attribute indicates that all items in an array instance must be unique (contains no two identical values).

 Not supported yet.